cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 >> adds the CBSA resource definitions to it.
 You may need to amend job
 >> HBANKCSD with the name of your CSD.
 All of the CSD definitions needed
 >> for CBSA are located in CBSA.JCL.INSTALL(BANK).
+>> If you wish to alter the name of the CSD group or the list then you will need to make
+>> changes to BANK.csd before running.
 >> You may also wish to edit the BANK member if you should need to use a
 >> different port number for the IPIC connection between the CICS region
 >> and the zOS Connect server (ZOSEE) - we used port number 30709).